 Here the roads are dirt, we bounce along, the mud and hills are a rusty red colour.
 Lots of adobe buildings and fences, stacks of pottery for sale along the road, sort of reminded me of Mexico.
 The people selling their wares to the tour bus crowd kind of swarm around, make me an offer, they speak at least four languages, Arabic, French, Spanish and English.
-They are good natured but persistent and hang on the bus til you buy something or you drive away.
+They are good-natured but persistent and hang on the bus til you buy something or drive away with them practically hanging off the sides.
 Good quality, madam, berber made, I'll make you a good deal....

 We enjoyed our foray into The High Atlas Mountains but were disappointed that we did not meet a Berber family like the brochure had said.
 I had envisioned introductions, some kind of tour of their home or yard, sitting on the floor while food and tea were offered.
 Unless that pack of necklace salesmen were related, we did not meet a Berber family.

 We saw people with donkey carts but you see those right in Marrakesh.
 I did see a lady carrying her laundry on her head and of course lots of men in jalabas, this is kind of practical.
 Many are made of coarse wool, they are loose enough to fit over street clothes, long, almost floor-length and have a roomy, pointed hood.
 This would keep you pretty toasty, a simple garment, Berber origin, unisex.